12 Days of Brumalia: Physical Release

 MVD Audio re-released the CD for its 10th anniversary in 2014, making 12 Days of Brumalia widely available for the first time.
-This version features bonus tracks from The Residents' 1993 Prelude To The Teds EP, and a recent remix of "Jack The Boneless Boy" from Freak Show, despite these additions, the original CD's closing track, "The Feast Of Epiphany," is absent.
+This version features the entirety of The Residents' 1993 Prelude To The Teds EP as bonus tracks, as well as a recent remix of the Live at the Fillmore version of "Jack The Boneless Boy."
+Despite these additions, the original CD's closing track, "The Feast Of Epiphany," is absent.